 - Look for frequent errors or missing data caused by manual integration with payroll, timesheets, or accounting systems.

-Step 2: Evaluate Automation Solutions
+2. Evaluate Automation Solutions

 - Look for solutions that integrate with your existing HRIS, time tracking, and accounting systems.